aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/groundwork/install-addon-chart/README.md

   > If you provision the cluters(locust and workloads) in same account, maybe you already created this policy.
   > If you do, you can skip this 1-A step and go to next step to set IRSA.

-- Set IRSA from IAM Policy
+- Set IRSA from IAM policy

   ```bash
   eksctl create iamserviceaccount \